kangwork/Klotski-Solver/README.md

 - A* search
 - It also includes the implementation of two heuristic functions for A* search:
   - Manhattan distance heuristic
-  - Advanced heuristic function (admissible and dominates the Manhattan distance heuristic)
+  - Advanced heuristic function (admissible and dominates the Manhattan distance heuristic -- see the pdf file)
-    - described in the pdf file in the current repository

 The program takes an input file that contains the initial board configuration and outputs the solutions found by DFS and A* to two separate plain text output files, in a specified format that willl be described below.